jncc/s1-ard-processor/workflow/manually-published-dockerhub-readme.md

 This ARD processor consumes and generates large amounts of data and this may require you to mount external file systems to account for this.
 For this reason there are a number of locations in the container file system that you may wish to mount externally.

-* Input - This mount point should contain the raw file you will be processing.
+* Input - This mount point should contain the raw data you will be processing.
 * Static - This should contain the DEM you will be using for terrain adjustment.
 * Working - Temporary files / paths created during processing.
 This folder is cleared at the end of each run unless you specify the --noClean switch.
 The working data is written to a subfolder of the format <productId> where the date components are derived from the capture date of the source product.
 The product Id is also derived from the source product.
 * Output - This folder wlll contain the output.
-The output is written to a subfolder of the format <Year>/<Month>/<Day>/<product name> where the date components are derived from the capture date of the source product.
-The product name is also derived from the input product data.
+The output is written to a subfolder of the format <Year>/<Month>/<Day>/<ARD product name> where the date components are derived from the capture date of the source product.
+The ARD product name is also derived from the input product data.
 * State - The state files generated for each task in the luigi workflow.
 This is an optional mount generally for debugging.
 State files are copied into a subfolder of output with the structure ../state/<Year>/<Month>/<Day>/<productId> unless the --noStateCopy flag is specified